STATE APPROVAL PROCESS (CTE)

-Questions regarding the steps and requirements related to the approval process should be directed to the Community Colleges and Workforce Development-Oregon Department of Education (CCWD-ODE) Points of Contact (POCs).
-For names and addresses, visit the CCWD Program Approval site.
+Questions regarding the content steps and requirements related to the approval process should be directed the the CCWD Team.
+Roles, Responsibilities and Contacts.

 Program Approval at a Glance

-CCWD-ODE staff will guide the application and scheduling and approval process to assure approval time frames can be met.
+CCWD staff will guide the application and scheduling and approval process to assure approval time frames can be met.
 After completion of the approval process, the CCWD Education Division Director sends a letter to the college president indicating that the program approval has been approved.
-Anyone who is interested in obtaining earlier notice may contact the CCWD-ODE POC or review the HECC minutes on the website.
+Anyone who is interested in obtaining earlier notice may contact the CCWD or review the HECC minutes on the website.

 The Planning Guide is a quick reference to the steps and timelines that apply to degrees and certificate of completion approval.
-Online forms are available at the Oregon Community College Program Submission System (also known as WebForms) at www.ccwdwebforms.net.
+See Program Awards and Application Components.

 Higher Education Coordinating Commission Meeting Schedule

 The Higher Education Coordinating Commission (HECC) is the final authority on program approval.
 Submission of program applications need to correlate with HECC meeting dates.
 While HECC’s meeting schedule may vary, the Commission will determine an annual meeting prior to each fall term; additionally, The meeting schedule is posted on the HECC webpage.